machellerogden/joyce/README.md

 plain text {{expression}} plain text
 ```

 Multiple expressions can be used in a single string.
-Nesting expressions is supported, but not arbitrarily.
-If you which to nest expressions you must use the `eval` operation (see examples below).

 ```
 plain text {{expression}} plain text {{expression}} plain text
 ```

+Nesting expressions is supported, but not arbitrarily.
+If you which to nest expressions you must use the `eval` operation (see examples below).
+Expressions can only be nested one level deep.

 ```
-plain text {{expression}} plain text {{expression eval{"argument text containing a nested {{expression}}"}}} plain text
+{{expression eval{"{{expression}}"}}}
 ```

 For expressions containing a single operator argument, the operator may be in any position.
 This allows you to choose your own style depending on whether you prefer [polish notation](https://en.wikipedia.org/wiki/Polish_notation) or [infix notation](https://en.wikipedia.org/wiki/Infix_notation).